PH-Tools/honeybee_REVIVE/README.md

 # Development:

 ### Development [Local]:
-PH-ADORB is free and open-source.
+Honeybee-REVIVE is free and open-source.
 We welcome any and all thoughts, opinions, and contributions!
 To get setup for local development:
 1. **Fork** this GitHub repository to your own GitHub account.
 1. **Clone** the repository-fork onto your computer.
 1. Setup a **virtual environment**.